Herbal Uses for Black Cohosh

-Black Cohosh in recent years has been used for its Estrogen-like properties and its aid in Osteoporosis.
+Black Cohosh, in recent years, has been used for its Estrogen-like properties and its aid in Osteoporosis.
 The plant is known for possessing analgesic, sedative, and anti-inflammatory properties.
-The plant is known to work exceptionally well for hot flashes, mood swings, night sweats, vaginal dryness, menstrual cramps, and bloating.
+The plant works exceptionally well for hot flashes, mood swings, night sweats, vaginal dryness, menstrual cramps, and bloating.

-There have been no long-term studies, but to date, all of the short-term studies that talk about herbal uses for cohosh show very few if any side effects.
+There have been no long-term studies, but to date, all short-term studies that talk about herbal uses for cohosh show very few side effects.

-Herbal supplements can be bought 100% organic, without any additives or preservatives.
+Herbal supplements can be bought 100% organic without additives or preservatives.
 Black Cohosh is usually taken in various forms such as extracts, dried powder, tinctures, tea infusions, tablets, or capsules.
 Any one of these forms is healthy and fast-acting.

 Source of Information on Black Cohosh